 Of course, there is one final responsibility product managers have.
 In the event, a declining product is beyond rescue, sunsetting and end-of-life processes become important.
 While not much fun, there’s an obligation—sometimes a legal and fiduciary responsibility as well—to provide as painless a transition as possible for remaining customers when it’s time to pull the plug.
 This may include exporting or transferring customer data, issuing refunds, finding new vendors and solutions for long-time customers, and providing excellent customer service to preserve those customer relationships for whatever lies ahead.

 Conclusion: Enjoying the ride for as long as possible

 Progressing through product lifecycle phases is generally unavoidable; while some companies and brands may last centuries, most products do not as they are replaced by better, cheaper, or simply different things.
 As a product manager, your job is to get your product to evolve from the introduction phase, maintain growth, squeeze as much value as you can, then minimize decline.

 Of course, a common mistake is not acknowledging where in the lifecycle a product currently resides and tending to it appropriately.
 Jumping the gun on growth or denying the reality of a decline can turn a gradual descent into a free fall, cutting years of profit from the product’s overall lifespan.

 Knowing that you’re fighting a battle every product eventually loses can be daunting.
 But the arc of a product lifecycle can last decades, so there’s no reason to fear the inevitable.
 The decisions you make and the job you do during each phase can significantly influence the length and success of each stage.
-Just as importantly, the skills a product manager needs changes from phase to phase, so it’s imperative to continually demonstrate that you’re up to the particular task at hand, since not everyone is adept at changing gears when a product evolves to its next stage.
+Just as importantly, the skills a product manager needs change from phase to phase, so it’s imperative to continually demonstrate that you’re up to the particular task at hand, since not everyone is adept at changing gears when a product evolves to its next stage.